ibireme/yyjson/doc/Building.md

 `yyjson` implements a high-performance floating-point number reader,<br/>
 but the fp reader may cost lots of binary size.<br/>

-This flag may disable the custom fp reader, and use libc's `strtod()` instead,<br/>
+This flag will disable the custom fp reader, and use libc's `strtod()` instead,<br/>
-so this flag may reduce binary size, but slow down floating-point reading speed.<br/>
+so this flag can reduce binary size, but slow down floating-point reading speed.<br/>

 ●**YYJSON_DISABLE_FP_WRITER**<br/>
 Define it as 1 to disable custom floating-point number writer.<br/>
 `yyjson` implements a high-performance floating-point number writer,<br/>
 but the fp writer may cost lots of binary size.<br/>

-This flag may disable the custom fp writer, and use libc's `sprintf()` instead,<br/>
+This flag will disable the custom fp writer, and use libc's `sprintf()` instead,<br/>
-so this flag may reduce binary size, but slow down floating-point writing speed.<br/>
+so this flag can reduce binary size, but slow down floating-point writing speed.<br/>

 ●**YYJSON_DISABLE_COMMENT_READER**<br/>
 Define it as 1 to disable non-standard comment support in JSON reader at compile time.<br/>
-This flag may reduce binary size, and increase reading speed slightly.<br/>
+This flag can reduce binary size, and increase reading speed slightly.<br/>
 This flag may also invalidate the `YYJSON_READ_ALLOW_TRAILING_COMMAS` option.

 ●**YYJSON_DISABLE_INF_AND_NAN_READER**<br/>
 Define it as 1 to disable non-standard inf and nan literal support in JSON reader at compile time.<br/>
-This flag may reduce binary size, and increase reading speed slightly.<br/>
+This flag can reduce binary size, and increase reading speed slightly.<br/>
 This flag may also invalidate the `YYJSON_READ_ALLOW_INF_AND_NAN` option.

 ●**YYJSON_EXPORTS**<br/>